University of Washington users can continue to get access to Times content online via the following resources provided by the UW Libraries:

 See the UW Libraries Search entry for the New York Times for links to UW Libraries access to the NYT Book Review and the NYT Magazine.

 The New York Times announced on March 18, 2011 that it would begin charging for unlimited access to online content on its website and mobile applications beginning March 28, 2011.

 Q. Can the Libraries get a Times digital subscription that we can use?

-A. No. The Times does not offer multi-user subscriptions for libraries and their patrons.
-Through the NYT Campus Subscription Program @ UW, UW faculty, students and administrators are eligible to receive a 75 percent discount off individual subscriptions to the newspapers that now includesthe All Access Program available only to home delivery subscribers.
+A. No, unfortunately it is too expensive for the UW Libraries to provide access to all UW students, faculty, and staff.
+Through the NYT Campus Subscription Program @ UW, UW students, faculty, and staff are eligible to receive a 75 percent discount off individual subscriptions to the newspapers that now includes the All Access Program available only to home delivery subscribers.

 Q. Does that mean I can't access any of the Times content on their site or on my smartphone or iPad without an individual subscription?

 A. The Times allows users to access up to 5 articles on its website per month with no cost.
 The Top News section will remain free on smartphone and tablet apps.
 Beyond that, digital subscriptions are required.
 Subscribers to the print newspaper get free access via nytimes.com and smartphone and tablet apps.
 See the Times digital subscription page for details.

 Q. Is everything that's available on the nytimes.com site available in the library databases?

 A. Nexis Uni and ProQuest Global Newsstream provide only the text of Times news articles published in the original newspaper.
 Times photos, videos, and multimedia are not available in these databases.
 (Photos are included in ProQuest Digitized Newspapers and ProQuest Historical Newspapers databases.
 Online-only articles from the Times website can be searched in Factiva, though they are not included in the browsable contents.
 The Libraries will have access to Factiva again soon.